dauwhe/epub40-bff/README.md

 ```

+>**Note**: Filtering out the sequence from such a list can be done in one line of javascript by someone who hardly knows javascript.
+But it's a good example of making authoring simple, instead of optimizing for implementors.

-### Alternate renditions
+### Links and Alternate Renditions

 For most publications, we won't need anything else.
-But if you want to offer multiple versions of a publication, previews, etc. then we add a `links` array:
+But if you want to offer multiple versions of a publication, previews, etc. then we add a `links` array.
+This refers to anything outside the current document, and can include alternate renderings of the content, translations, previews, related works, etc.

 ```json
 "links": [